-For great hair that is stronger with less shedding, feed your dog a food with vitamins, minerals, antioxidants, and Omega 3 and Omega 6 fatty acids, such as fish oil supplements that have been scientifically proven to improve dogs' coats and skin, and potentially reduce shedding.
+For great hair that is stronger with less shedding, feed your dog food with vitamins, minerals, antioxidants, and Omega 6 and Omega 3 fatty acids, such as fish oil supplements that have been scientifically proven to improve dogs' coats and skin and potentially reduce shedding.

-While it's not recommended to give a dog table scraps, you can feed Fido fresh foods to reduce shedding by the way of homemade dog food cooking (as long as you consult with your vet and make it a well-balanced meal).
+While it's not recommended to give a dog table scraps, you can feed Fido fresh foods to reduce dog shedding by the way of homemade dog food cooking (as long as you consult with your vet and make it a well-balanced meal).

 Pick the ones that agree with your furry friend's digestive system, and I recommend working with your veterinarian or a canine nutritionist to find the best dog food and treats for your pup's needs.

 3. Dog Supplements

-If your Fido is receiving a well balanced food and snacks through commercial kibble, particularly top rated brands, then he doesn't need supplements in most cases.
+If your Fido is receiving well-balanced food and snacks through commercial kibble, particularly top-rated brands, then he doesn't need supplements in most cases.

-Too much of a good thing will be bad for the pet, so always check with your vet before giving your canine any additional vitamins, mineral, or herbal supplements.
+Too much of a good thing will be bad for the pet, so always check with your vet before giving your canine any additional vitamins, minerals, or herbal supplements.

 4. Shampoos to Reduce Shedding

 Dry hair breaks easily.
 Something non-drying or moisturizing will help prevent breakage in your canine's fur and reduce (but not prevent) hair.

 Bad skin can equal hair loss.
-Studies have proven, and vets now recommend oatmeal and aloe shampoos, which are great for the dog's skin and hair.
+Studies have proven that vets now recommend oatmeal and aloe shampoos, which are great for the dog's skin and hair.
 These are often part of anti-bacterial/medicinal pet shampoos for dogs.

 I know you've seen the commercials for human hair care featuring luxurious hair with a vitamin bursting on it.
-Vitamin infused shampoo works for dog hair as well (provided it's safe).
+Vitamin-infused shampoo works for dog hair as well (provided it's safe).
 Just never use human shampoo on a dog.
 It is much too harsh for pets' skin.

 Of course, you can also make your own homemade dog shampoo that's going to have only the ingredients you choose specifically for your dog.
-Check out the DIY shampoo how-to video where Samantha walks you through the process.
+Check out the DIY shampoo how-to video, where Samantha walks you through the process.

-Our vet recommends bathing a dog once a month and so do many professional dog groomers.
+Our vet recommends bathing a dog once a month, and so do many professional dog groomers.
 Bathing more often can lead to dry skin and brittle hair.

 RELATED: 5 Best Medicated Dog Shampoos